querry43/rust-pca9685/README.md

 rust-pca9685
 ============

 The Rust `pca9685` crate is for manipulating the [Adafruit 16-Channel servo driver](https://www.adafruit.com/product/815) and other boards based on the PCA9685.
+I wrote this before I found i2c-pca9685 with nearly the identical interface.
+You should probably use that instead.

 Example
 -------